ArtsemiY/TomoBEAR-test/To-Do.md

 # Template Matching

-Chose binning for template matching
+Chose a binning level for template matching based on heuristics.
+If the GPU memory and performance grows further in the future it can be thought of incorporating this into the heuristics for chosing the proper binning level.

 # Stack Binning